 “What is NPC?”
 Video (1 min 30 seconds)

-Ahead of World Rare Disease Day 2020, Firefly Fund’s founders and researchers explain about Niemann-Pick Disease Type C (NPC) and how you can join the flight to help fund and support a cure for children and families living with this devastating disease.
+Firefly Fund’s founders and the researchers from the scientific community share an overview of Niemann-Pick Disease Type C (NPC) inviting supporters to help advance the organization’s mission to accelerate a cure for children and families living with this devastating disease.

 NPC is a rare genetic neurodegenerative disease that is estimated to affect only 1 in 150,000 people.
 NPC belongs to a larger group of more than 50 disorders known as lysosomal storage disorders.
 Patients with NPC disease are unable to make functional NPC protein, which is used by cells in the body to recycle cholesterol and lipids through the lysosome to other parts of the cell.
 The absence of functional NPC protein causes a toxic accumulation of cholesterol and other lipids in the lysosomes, while other parts of the cell are starved.
 This results in cell death and leads to irreversible organ damage, including brain damage.